Volkswagen Golf Estate review

 - Ford Focus is more fun

-Measuring 67mm longer than the hatchback, VW’s rival to the Ford Focus Estate and Skoda Octavia Estate gets more legroom than the Golf hatchnback, along with 611 litres of boot space behind the rear seats.
+Measuring 67mm longer than the hatchback, VW’s rival to the Ford Focus Estate and Skoda Octavia Estate gets more legroom than the Golf hatchback, along with 611 litres of boot space behind the rear seats.
 That can't quite match the boxy Skoda but beats the Ford by just over 20 litres.
-The space itself is a useful shape too - flat and with a low loading lip to slide heavy items over.
+The space itself is a useful shape too – flat and with a low loading lip to slide heavy items over and an adjustable floor height.

-Engines include a 1.0-litre TSI or 1.5-litre TSI petrol, with mild-hybrid technology available on automatic versions to help boost efficiency.
-These can return around 50mpg, and we think the 1.5-litre is the sweet-spot in the range; it’s quiet, affordable and has enough pulling power for heavy loads.
+Engines include a 1.5-litre TSI petrol, with mild-hybrid technology available on automatic versions to help boost efficiency.
+This engine can return around 50mpg, and we think it’s the sweet spot in the range; it’s quiet, affordable and has enough pulling power for heavy loads.
 A brace of 2.0-litre diesel engines are also available, which suit high-mileage drivers and those planning on towing.
+Volkswagen previously offered a Golf Estate Alltrack, which boasts some genuine off-road ability, but it’s since been discontinued.

 More reviews